FragileTech/guide/guide/git_flow/how_to.md

 #### Interactive rebase
 `Git rebase --interactive` is broadly used to review commit changes and apply further modifications to old commits.
-The unflagged command, `git rebase`, is used to compress the changes made on the source branch, and apply them on top of the target branch, achieving in this way a flat Git history. `git rebase` also avoids merging conflicts when pushing new content to remote repositories, as it allows the coder to rebase his/her local changes on top of the most recent version stored in remote.
+The unflagged command, `git rebase`, is used to compress the changes made on the source branch and apply them on top of the target branch, achieving in this way a flat Git history. `git rebase` also avoids merging conflicts when pushing new content to remote repositories, as it allows the coder to rebase his/her local changes on top of the most recent version stored in remote.